top of page

 approved_training_2024_portrait_edited.png

-Arts Therapists in the UK must be registered with the Health and Care Professions Council (HCPC), which is the statutory regulator of the profession.
-The Holistic Integrated Creative Arts Therapy Practitioner Training course is not an HCPC approved programme and completing the course will not lead to participants being able to register as an Arts Therapist or to provide art therapy.
+Art Therapists in the UK must be registered with the Health and Care Professions Council (HCPC), which is the statutory regulator of the profession.
+The Holistic Integrated Creative Arts Therapy Practitioner Training course and the Master Practitioner of Holistic Creative Therapy courses are not HCPC approved programmes and completing the courses will not lead to participants being able to register as an Art Therapist or to provide art therapy.

-Each of your modules will be divided into theory and practice sessions.
-A great deal of time will be spent exploring and participating in the creative arts and a wide variety of meditation styles, including movement meditation, mantra meditation, chakra meditation, guided creative visualisation, mindfulness and Zen meditation.
+Both courses modules will be divided into theory and practice sessions.
+In the HICAT Practitioner course a great deal of time will be spent exploring and participating in the creative arts and a wide variety of meditation styles, including movement meditation, mantra meditation, chakra meditation, guided creative visualisation, mindfulness and Zen meditation.
+The MPHCT course time is focused on an advanced exploration of art based therapy methodologies and their therapeutic applications.
+As well as practical hands on art based exercises and in-depth studies of holistic healing frameworks and their integration into client-centered practices.

-Online students will spend around 10 hours per week studying for one year.
-In person students will participate in all retreat style weekends and spend around 5 hours per week studying May to December 2024.
+Online students will spend around 10 hours per week studying either the HICAT or MPHCT course.
+HICAT Practitioner in person students will participate in all retreat style weekends and spend around 5 hours per week studying.
 Studies will include reading, watching videos, completing art projects, writing essays and answering quizzes.

 There are some fieldwork components where you will need to involve a friend or family member or visit a professional practice, business or centre but we will guide and assist you with this.
 You will need to be able to take photos and videos and upload them onto your coursework submission forms.
 This is not difficult, and we can assist you to learn how to do this if you need us to.

 Our online students, Assessors and Tutors are physically located in different places, but we are still able to enjoy a strong sense of community.
-The magic is real as we come together for our in person weekends!
+The magic is even more real as we come together for our HICAT in person weekends!

 There is a virtual classroom located on Facebook which is only for students enrolled in this course, where you will receive contact and connection with your classmates and information and guidance from your tutors.

-There is a Zoom call with your Tutor or Assessor every week where you can ask questions and get support in real time.
+There is a weekly Zoom call with your Tutor or Assessor where you can ask questions and get support in real time.

 You do not have to participate in the real time workshops if you can’t or do not want to and you can watch them later at any time.
 You can also get support from your tutor and ask questions via email or telephone whenever you need to.